 - Support for new students through orientation programing and monthly events to help keep students connected to advisors and support services.

 - Research and writing workshops, as well as English, Math/Stats and Chemistry tutoring throughout the week.
 English is in partnership with the Student Learning Services.

 - Social events such as Soup and Bannock, which are hosted every Wednesday in partnership with a university college or student service.
 The centre also hosts seasonal and birthday celebrations for students who are away from home.

 - Presentations and workshops to help students gain the knowledge, skills, and experiences necessary to stay healthy, strong, and inspired throughout their studies.

 - We also offer CreativiTea and Knowledge Keeper presentations.

 - Ceremonies such as Pipe Ceremonies and Sweats are held during the school term and for special events like Pride Centre’s Queerapalooza.

 - The centre also celebrates student success through Indigenous Achievement Week, Graduation Powwow, and National Aboriginal Day.

 The ASC works in partnership with colleges and services across campus to support Aboriginal students.
-The center provides one-on-advising and referrals when necessary.
+The center provides student support advising and referrals when necessary.
 If you require assistance, please contact Lori Delorme, Student Services Coordinator for assistance.